daneel-deimos/railway-monorepo-poc/README.md

 npm run railway:setup
 ```

-The script will:
+**What the script does:**
-1. Check prerequisites and install Railway CLI
+1. Checks prerequisites and installs Railway CLI
-2. Authenticate with Railway
+2. Authenticates with Railway (opens browser)
-3. Create and configure your project
+3. Creates and configures your Railway project
-4. Set environment variables automatically
+4. Sets environment variables automatically from `server/.env.example`
-5. Guide you through required manual actions
-6. Deploy and verify your application
+5. Prompts you to connect GitHub repository in Railway Dashboard
+6. Prompts you to enable public networking (port 3333)
+7. Monitors deployment and displays logs
+8. Verifies deployment and provides your app URL

+**Time to deploy:** ~5 minutes (2 manual steps required)

-**📖 For detailed instructions, see [Railway Installation Guide](docs/railway/RAILWAY_INSTALLATION_GUIDE.md)**
+**For detailed instructions, see [Railway Installation Guide](docs/railway/RAILWAY_INSTALLATION_GUIDE.md)**

 ### Manual Deployment